RahulB-24/MoodCast/README.md

 - Scikit Learn for RandomForest regression
 - Faster Whisper for language detection
 - Requests for API calls
+- Deployed on Render (Dockerized)

 ### Frontend
 - React with Vite
 - CSS Modules with global styles
 - Framer Motion for animations
 - React Icons
+- Deployed on Vercel

 ### Machine Learning
 - Librosa for MFCCs, spectral features, tempo